 Many people recommend making an actual syrup for a homemade gingerbread latte, but I honestly find that you can just mix it in your mug.
 Save yourself some more time and extra pots and pans!

-- Top with coconut whipped cream: and a sprinkle of nutmeg of course!
+- Top with coconut whipped cream:

 As always, I absolutely love to see your beautiful creations on Instagram and Pinterest, so be sure to tag me there.